aws-samples/mlops-pipeline-prestodb/blog_post.md

         ![](images/sagemaker_model_registry.png)

-    2.  **Read raw data for inference from PrestoDB and store in an Amazon S3 bucket**: Once the latest model is approved, we fetch batch data from the PrestoDB instance and use that for the batch transform step.
+    2.  **Read raw data for inference from PrestoDB and store in an Amazon S3 bucket**: Once the latest model is approved, batch data is fetched from the PrestoDB instance and used for the batch transform step.
 In this step, we use a [batch preprocess script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_batch_inference.py) that queries data from PrestoDB and saves it in a batch directory within an S3 bucket.
 The query that is used to fetch